A tympanum from Gosmer in East Jutland

 is an example of mixed (if not confused) iconography,

-for it is a glorious depiction of Terra Mater suckling lions -
+for it is a glorious depiction of Terra Mater.

-or foxes, dogs or wolves (also highly symbolic) attack her hair,
+and a fox, dog or wolf (also highly symbolic) attack her hair,

 which is crowned by a possibly feline head.
-This is the Whore of Babylon
+Thus there are overtones of

 Rubbing by Søren Nancke-Krogh, from ICO #3.
 1974